 Liability Company (LLC) is the most preferred type of business for a startup because it ensures the separation of your personal belongings and property from your business property.
 In this case, should there be a risk of seizing your business, your personal property remains untouched.
 You can apply for LLC to help you structure your business without limited liabilities at no extra cost.
 Also, don’t forget to apply for a trade license, permits, and tax identification number.

 Insurance is very crucial to any startup.
 As you start your investment, there are many risks involved, which insurance may cover just in case of anything.
 You may think your business is secure and don’t need a commercial liability cover.
-An insurance policy can help you protect your business finances, especially when you’re sued by a vendor, client, or any other third party.
+Medical insurance companies can help you protect your business finances, especially when you’re sued by a vendor, client, or any other third party.
 If your workplace is prone to employee errors or accidents, consider having professional liability insurance and medical insurance to cover workplace errors and injuries.

 Also, commercial auto insurance will help you cover any damages to your property, such as vehicles or machines.
 Remember, the medical or wellness cover can significantly boost your employee’s morale if it’s extended to their immediate family members.
 Insurance policies are crucial in ensuring that you don’t dig deep into your pocket should emergencies arise; hence acts as financial security for your business.